dardino/promise-decorators/README.md

 ```

 #### Parameters
-If no parameters was passed to the `PromiseCache` function then the decorator generates an internal key serializing all parameters
+If no parameters are passed to the `PromiseCache` function then the decorator generates an internal key serializing all the parameters

-If a `key` parameter was passed to the `PromiseCache` then the cache system uses that key to store the results and no other parameters was used or serialized.
+If a `key` parameter is passed to the `PromiseCache` then the cache system uses this value to store the results and no other parameters will be used or serialized.

-When using custom `key` the cache are shared between each method in the same class (static or not) that uses that key.
+When using a custom `key` the cache is shared between each method in the same class (static or not) that uses that key.

 #### Example
 ```typescript